Summertime sleep, whether down or synthetic, is crucial to this thorough cleaning procedure.

 Use a non-detergent soap, such as Grangers Down Performance Wash, on synthetic bags.

 Ordinary laundry detergent includes brighteners and fillers that can adhere to polyester fibers and decrease loft.

 Use a front-loading washing machine instead.

 The impeller’s mechanical motion (the plastic spiral in the drum) is far too harsh for a sleeping bag.

-Use a front-loading washing machine on a gentle cycle* or hand-wash your sleeping bag. *Do not attempt to wash a down sleeping bag in a front-loading washing machine that does not have a delicate cycle appropriate for cleaning woollen items.
-When in doubt, it’s best to be safe and hand wash the bag.
+Use a front-loading washing machine on a gentle cycle* or hand-wash your sleeping bag. *Do not attempt to wash a down sleeping bag in a front-loading washing machine that does not have a delicate cycle appropriate for cleaning woolen items.
+When in doubt, it’s best to be safe and hand washes the bag.

 A synthetic bag may be cleaned on a standard ‘gentle’ cycle with no problems.

 Washing a Basecamp/Explore/Amplitude sleeping bag or an Ember quilt

 Before washing, remove the straps from the underside of the quilt/bag.
 They have the potential to catch and harm the strap attachment points.